kyrielie/Tidal/README.md

 - Waves do not always spawn correctly after moving from a chunk reload(facing wrong way).
 - Waves in areas like rivers are too long after washing up, and should probably be scaled down.
 - The scanning process for finding water blocks can be sped up via multithreading.
+- Algorithm to find closest Voronoi site point can be sped up (Quicksort?)
 - Waves "wash up" in midair instead of falling.
 - Info calculated for areas to spawn waves, specifically the length of waves & their spawn position, should be cached per chunk instead of recalculating every wave spawn tick.
 - The wet overlay rendering can probably be optimized.